Kentucky Derby Festival: History

-The Kentucky Derby Festival Association started the first week-long festival in 1935, including a parade, a riverfront regatta and an orchestral concert.
+The Kentucky Derby Festival Association started the first weeklong festival in 1935, including a parade, a riverfront regatta, and an orchestral concert.
 The first director was Olympic gold medalist Arnold Jackson.
 In 1937, a Derby Festival king and queen were crowned, marking the start of this tradition.
-After the floods of 1937, the festival was discontinued and it was not until 1956 when the modern-day Kentucky Derby Festival was reborn.
+After the floods of 1937, the festival was discontinued and it was not reestablished until 1956.
 In 2020, the festival was cancelled due to COVID-19, the first such cancellation since 1938.

-In 1962 Tom "Cactus" Brooks received the first Kentucky Derby Festival Silver Horseshoe Award, "given to a person who had made a difference in the community and in youth development".
+In 1962, Tom "Cactus" Brooks received the first Kentucky Derby Festival Silver Horseshoe Award, "given to a person who had made a difference in the community and in youth development".

 Official events

-Events vary from year to year but always include numerous athletic events, including the miniMarathon and Marathon; concerts; fashion shows; wine tastings; luncheons and private parties ranging from backyard barbecues to lavish Derby Eve balls attended by entertainment stars, famed athletes and other persons of note.

 The Royal Court

 The Royal Court is among the oldest traditions of the Kentucky Derby Festival tradition, dating back to the 1950s by The Fillies, Inc. The Royal Court consists of a group of five young women chosen to preside over events related to the Kentucky Derby.
 These women officially represent both the Derby Festival and the city of Louisville.
 In January, a court of Derby Princesses is selected from a pool of more than 1000 applicants.
 Thirty finalists are selected and the pool is then reduced to five young women who make up the court.
 Criteria for the selection of the court members includes knowledge of the Derby Festival, poise, intelligence, personality, academic excellence and campus/community involvement.

 The court attends nearly 70 events during the two-week period leading up to the Kentucky Derby.
 The queen is selected by a spin of the wheel at the Annual Fillies Derby Ball.
 The festival saw this method of queen selections as the most fair way to select from their court and the tradition continues today.
 Each member of the court is awarded a $2000 scholarship, an entire wardrobe for the festival, VIP access to all events and a chauffeur for the entire two weeks of the official Kentucky Derby Festival.